Melatonin or Magnesium: Which One Helps You Sleep Better?

 So, which one should I choose?

 While both magnesium and melatonin can help in the sleep department, they do work a little differently.
-It depends on what you think the issue is: do you struggle "switching off"?
+It depends on what you think the underlying issue is: do you struggle with “switching off”?
 Do you work night shifts?
 Before you go down the supplement route, consider some lifestyle changes:

-• Add magnesium-rich foods into your diet
+- Add magnesium-rich foods to your diet

-• Switch off electronics well before getting into bed
+- Switch off electronics well before getting into bed

-• As evening sets in, dim the lights and use 'night mode' on your phone, tablet or computer
+- As evening sets in, dim the lights and use ‘night mode’ on your phone, tablet or computer